 Increased levels of carbon dioxide in our ocean can have a wide variety of impacts on fish, including altering behavior, otolith (a fish's ear bone) formation, and young fish's growth.
 Find out more about what scientists are learning about ocean acidification impacts on fish like rockfish, scup, summer flounder, and walleye pollock.

 Shellfish, such as oyster, clams, crabs and scallop, provide food for marine life and for people, too.
-Shellfish make their shells or carapaces from calcium carbonate, which contains carbonate ion as a building block.
+Shellfish make their shells from calcium carbonate, which contains carbonate ion as a building block.
 The decreases in seawater carbonate ion concentration expected with ocean acidification can make building and maintaining calcium carbonate structures difficult for calcifying marine organisms like shellfish.
 This may impact their survival, growth, and physiology, and, thus, the food webs and economies that depend on them.

 Evaluation of OA impacts to plankton and fish distributions in the Gulf of Mexico during GOMECC-4 with a focus on HAB-interactions